 If you have arthritis that impacts only one side of your knee, you may be a strong candidate for a procedure called knee osteotomy.
 The purpose of a knee ostomy is to shift your body weight, alleviating pressure on the damaged portion of your knee and redirecting it to the healthy side.
 Osteotomy can also be used as a more conservative approach to a total knee replacement, delaying the replacement for as long as ten years.
 To learn more about knee osteotomy and whether it might be beneficial for you, contact Kristofer J. Jones, MD, in Los Angeles today.
+While located in Westwood, we are proud to serve surrounding areas such as Santa Monica, Brentwood, Century City, Culver City, Downtown, and Sherman Oaks.

 Young, active people who only have arthritis on one side of the knee are the best candidates for knee osteotomy.
 Additionally, surgery is only warranted if the arthritis is causing pain or disability extensive enough to justify a procedure.